MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds-roles.md

 ## Remote Desktop Web Access

-The Remote Desktop Web Access (RD Web Access) component allows the tenant's employees to authenticate and access Windows desktops and applications hosted in Microsoft Azure through a website.
-You can use RD Web Access to publish Windows desktops and applications to a variety of Windows and non-Windows client devices.
-You can also selectively publish desktops or apps to specific users or groups.
+Remote Desktop Web Access (RD Web Access) lets users access remote desktops through a web portal.
+You can use the web portal to publish Windows desktops and applications to Windows and non-Windows client devices, and you can also selectively publish desktops or apps to specific users or groups.

-The RD Web Access component requires installation of Internet Information Services (IIS).
+RD Web Access needs Internet Information Services (IIS) to work properly.
 A Hypertext Transfer Protocol Secure (HTTPS) connection provides an encrypted communications channel between the clients and the RD Web server.
 The RD Web Access virtual machine must be accessible through a public IP address that allows inbound TCP connections to port 443 to allow the tenant's users to connect from the internet using the HTTPS communications transport protocol.

 Matching digital certificates must be installed on the server and clients.
 For development and testing purposes, this can be a self-generated and self-signed certificate.
 For a released service, the digital certificate must be obtained from a trusted certification authority.
 The name of the certificate must match the Fully Qualified Domain Name (FQDN) used to access RD Web Access.
 Possible FQDNs include the externally facing DNS name for the public IP address and the CNAME DNS record pointing to the public IP address.

-For tenants with fewer users, the RD Web Access and Remote Desktop Gateway workloads may be combined in a single virtual machine to reduce cost.
+For tenants with fewer users, you can reduce costs by combining the RD Web Access and Remote Desktop Gateway workloads into a single virtual machine.
 You can also add additional RD Web virtual machines to an RD Web Access farm to increase service availability and scale out to more users.
-In an RD Web access farm with multiple virtual machines, the virtual machines must be configured in a load-balanced set.
+In an RD Web Access farm with multiple virtual machines, you'll have to configure the virtual machines in a load-balanced set.

-For more information, see the following articles:
+For more information about how to configure RD Web Access, see the following articles:

 * [Deploying and Configuring RD Web Access](https://social.technet.microsoft.com/wiki/contents/articles/10758.deploying-and-configuring-rd-webaccess-in-windows-server-2012.aspx)
 * [Publishing RemoteApps in Windows Server 2012 R2](https://social.technet.microsoft.com/wiki/contents/articles/10817.publishing-remoteapps-in-windows-server-2012.aspx)